webuild-consortium/architecture/adr/EUBW-attestation-format.md

 * [Common data - schema.org](https://schema.org/)
 * [DssC Dataspaces - Identity Credentials](https://dssc.eu/space/BVE2/1071254873/Building+on+Top+of+Foundational+Technical+Standards#2.1-Verifiable-Credentials)

-Furthermore, modelling the complex attestations for the following WeBuild use cases requires extensive conceptual modelling support:
+Furthermore, modelling the complex attestations for the following WeBuild use cases requires comprehensive conceptual modelling support.
+Neither the mDoc nor SD-JWT-VC format supports mapping to these models:

-* BU1 'KYC/KYB/KYD/Due Diligence' regarding the semantic modeling of KYC credentials as well as authorisations for natural persons acting on behalf of legal persons
+* BU1 'KYC/KYB/KYD/Due Diligence' regarding the semantic modeling of KYC credentials as well as complex authorisations schemes for natural persons acting on behalf of legal persons
 * SC1 'Authentication and access for transport' regarding semantic alignment with public global vocabularies (e.g. railways)
-* SC2 'Trusted data sharing for data spaces' regarding complex policies for negotation and access as well as roles for automated actors and devices
+* SC2 'Trusted data sharing for data spaces' regarding complex policies for negotation and access to shared data as well as roles for automated actors and devices
 * PA3 'Corporate banking and account opening': AML requires KYC and including delegation of authority

 In addition to semantic interoperability at a business level, existing ecosystems also require semantic compatibility at a technical level: